Monamoxie/vue-select-currency/README.md

 <p align="center"><img src="assets/logo.png"></p>

-# vueselect-currency
+# vue-select-currency
-Easy to use and highly customizable
+An easy to use and highly customizable select plugin with a list of the currencies of over 150 nations in the world.

 ## Package installation
 ```